Mrlunsuper/WordPress-Plugin-Boilerplate/README.md

 ## Setup a New Plugin

-Open Terminal and set the variables and your local MySQL credentials:
+Open Terminal and set the variables, your local MySQL credentials, and your WordPress.org credentials for deployment:

 ```
 plugin_name="Example Plugin"